B1nus/wezy/README.md

 number = 2
 print(number)
 ```
 just like zig. cb will set all undefined bytes to hexadecimal `0xaa` that is `10101010` in binary.
-This is for debuggng puropses and only works when running the program directly, that is `$ cb prpgram.cb -r`.
+This is for debuggng puropses and only works when running the program directly, that is `$ cb program.cb -r`.
 The `-r` flag means to run the program.
 # Comptime
 Any expression that is known at compile time can be evaluated at compile time using the `comptime` keyword.
-This functionality is borrow from zig.
+This functionality is borrowed from zig.

 Any expressiom that would normaly require error handling that is compile time known can omit the error handling.
-The compiler will throw an error if the expression is evaluated as such.
+The compiler will throw an error if the expression is evaluated to be an error.
 # Try
 `try function()` is syntax sugar for the code block:
 ```